omrzgit/ethereum_blokchain_smart_contract_test/README.md

 ## 🔗 Ethereum Blockchain Smart Contract — Student Records

-A Solidity smart contract for managing student records, built and tested on the Remix Ethereum IDE.
+A simple Solidity smart contract for learning solidty built to manage student records, using the Remix Ethereum IDE.

 ### 📋 Overview